Ali Ai Ligang(Last Updated 05 Aug, 2021)

-The Ali-ai-Ligang Festival in Assam is celebrated during the spring season.
-It is held every year on the first Wednesday of the month of ‘Ginmur Polo’ or February-March.
-The Ali-ai-Ligang Festival in Assam goes on continuously for 5 days.
+The Ali ai Ligang Festival in Assam is held every year on the first Wednesday of the month of ‘Gimur Polo’ or February (Gregorian calendar).
+As per the Assamese calendar, it occurs in Fagun month on the first Wednesday.
+The Ali ai Ligang Festival in Assam is celebrated for 5 consecutive days.

 People indulge in sowing paddy as a ceremony.
 However, activities such as plowing, burning jungles, cutting trees, and fishing are prohibited.

 THE TRIBAL DANCE - MOVEMENTS AND STYLE

 After the paddy is sown, the festival is marked by Gumraag Soman, a tribal dance performed by youngsters of the community.
 They groove to the melodious 'oi: nitom' and folk songs.
 Rapid stepping, hands fluttering, and flinging on the instrumental beats set the festive celebrations on high.
 The dance rule also demands swinging of hips which reflect the vernal passion and procreative urge along with enjoyment.
 The dance pays tribute to mother earth for her bounty.

 Encircling the house courtyards, the festive dance starts from the village’s easternmost house and proceeds to the field and then to the river.

 SONGS AND MUSIC

 The songs and music of the festival are enjoyed by everyone, irrespective of age.
 Song themes are varied that include a man’s life, his life’s sufferings, and eventually death.
 Love and affection with joy and sorrow are other song themes.
 Usually, the songs are expressions of everyday experiences of the Misings.
 Music for these songs as well as beats for the dance are composed by instruments such as cymbal, gungang (gagana), sifung (flutes), gong, and drums.